cu-mkp/sandbox/docs/burnsalve.md

 # Activity: Reconstruction of a 16th-century Burn Salve Recipe

+The study of historical recipes or "how-to" instructions can be a powerful tool to engage with the past and to learn about daily life in a different, more tangible way than traditional textual sources.
+Through historical reconstruction -- attempting to follow or replicate the recipe -- can really bring the past to life and provide a new perspective for experts and students alike.

+The activity sheet and resources below are intented to invite you to undertake a hands-on historical reconstruction yourself, or to provide you with what you will need to bring this activity into your classroom, studio, or even kitchen.
+It is recommended that the exercise be undertaken by students in middle (or secondary) school and older, due to the heating of oil and beeswax.

+## The Burn Salve Recipe

 This medical remedy to treat burns appears in BnF Ms. Fr.
 640, a late sixteenth-century manuscript of artisanal recipes compiled by an anonymous author-practitioner working in Toulouse, France.